 Complete the Affiliate Agreement.
 This is free, and gives you access to a global community of chapters who can guide you on your way.

-Do you need non-profit status?
 Many donors will require non-profit status to make donations.

 A Board of Directors is required if you plan to start a non-profit, and can contribute to your chapter management.